sympy/scipy-2016-tutorial/source/introduction.rst

 ``117`` is an instance of Python's built-in type :class:`int`, but this type is not a subclass of :class:`Atom`, so Python choses the other branch in :func:`depth` and this must fail.
 Before the last example we pass only instances of SymPy's expression to :func:`depth`.
-Even in the case of ``x + 1`` where we added SymPy's symbol with Python's integer, because this was transformed in an instance of :class:`Add`.
 If we want :func:`depth` to work also for non-SymPy types, we have to sympify ``expr`` with :func:`sympify` before using it.